 You get to witness wood carving and pottery making.
 After touring around Bhaktapur prominent sites you will be transferred safely back to your hotel.

 In the afternoon, we take a short drive to Kirtipur, the historical city of Nepal that carries its own history and has many places to visit around.
-Kirtipur is one of the oldest cities of Nepal and is originally dominated by the Newars.
+Kirtipur is one of the oldest cities in Nepal and is originally dominated by the Newars.
 You get to know about a classic Newari village that very few people know about.

 - Day 9: Drive back to Kathmandu (approx. 45 minutes)